MicrosoftDocs/learn/learn-pr/wwl/design-scalable-semantic-models/includes/3-large-data.md

 ## Incremental refresh

 Incremental refresh allows you to refresh only the data that has changed or been added since the last refresh.
-This feature reduces the time and resources required for data refreshes, making it ideal for frequently updated large datasets.
+This feature reduces the time and resources required for data refreshes, making it ideal for frequently updated large data sources.

 Suppose your sales table is incredibly large and takes a long time to refresh the semantic model.
 If you need to keep the data up-to-date, then you can configure Incremental refresh to only refreshing the new and updated transactions.